openjdk/jdk/src/java.base/share/man/java.md

     option is disabled.

 [`-XX:FlightRecorderOptions=`]{#-XX_FlightRecorderOptions}*parameter*`=`*value* (or) `-XX:FlightRecorderOptions:`*parameter*`=`*value*
 :   Sets the parameters that control the behavior of JFR.
+    `-XX:FlightRecorderOptions:help` prints the available options, default
-Multiple parameters can be specified
-    by separating them with a comma.
+    redaction filters, and example command lines.
+Multiple parameters can be specified by separating them with a comma.

     The following list contains the available JFR *parameter*`=`*value*
     entries: